weetmuts/beak/README.md

 But to speed up common tasks you can configure rules with `beak config`.
 A _rule_ (like work:) provides a short cut to the actual _origin_ directory (like /home/you/Work).
-The push and pull commands require a _rule_.
+The push and pull commands require a single argument which is a _rule_.

 A configured _rule_ can be of a type: